TomHerman11/MERN-tv-serieses-that-ended/README.md

 # MERN-tv-serieses-that-ended
-A MERN project, Presenting and Adding TV Serieses That Ended
+A MERN project, Presenting and Adding TV Serieses That Ended.

+Using GraphQL for API.